adap/flower/doc/source/how-to-enable-client-authentication.rst

 Similar to long-running Flower server, (SuperLink), you can easily enable client authentication in client app by typing the following code in a terminal:

 .. code-block:: bash

     flower-client-app client:app --insecure --authentication-keys ./keys/client_credentials.pub ./keys/client_credentials

-The :code:`--authentication-keys` flag requires two arguments: a path to the client public and private key file.
+The :code:`--authentication-keys` flag expects two arguments: a path to the client public and private key file.
 You can generate a public and private key pair using :code:`ssh-keygen -t ecdsa -b 384`.

 Security notice